Halozzee/QuikSync/README.md

 Having problems with understanding the code?
 You can ask me, I'm here daily.

-Still dont what to do?
+Still dont know what to do?
 -----------------------

 No worries, just come to [this](https://github.com/firstcontributions/first-contributions) repository and try it yourself!